- Who We Are

 - Washington: In 2008, Washington voters passed their Death with Dignity Act, and the law took effect in 2009.

 - Montana: In December 2009, Montana's Supreme Court ruled nothing in the state law prohibited a physician from honoring a terminally ill, mentally competent patient's request by prescribing medication to hasten the patient's death.
 In 2013, a bill was introduced to the Montana legislature regarding Death with Dignity.
-Modeled on the Oregon and Washington laws, it would've codified the Supreme Court ruling and outlined the circumstances when the physician could prescribe the medication.
+Modeled on the existing Death with Dignity laws, it would've codified the Supreme Court ruling and outlined the circumstances when the physician could prescribe the medication.
 The bill was tabled by the Senate Judiciary Committee, a procedural move to prevent the bill from moving forward.
 While a standard of care for physician assisted death still needs to be developed, the Senate committee listened to the will of the people and honored individuals' decisions regarding how to live the rest of his or her life when faced with a terminal illness.

 - Vermont: with Governor Peter Shumlin's signature on May 20, 2013, Vermont became the third state to enact a Death with Dignity law—the first in New England and the first to be passed through legislation.
 The law went into effect immediately.